FiV0/supabase-clj-ts/README.md

 A template using all the nice features of supabase (Auth, PostgREST, Storage) with a Vite + React Typescript frontend and an extra custom service written in Clojure.

-Beware that the current extra service setup doesn't do any Auth checking (but it passes through kongs auth-key check).
+Beware that the current extra service setup doesn't do any Auth checking (but it passes through kongs `auth-key` check).
-So if you want you are exposing sensitive data at the custom endpoint you need to implement an JWT authentication check in the extra service.
-If you are not planning to expose the extra service at the frontend, just remove backend service exposure from kong.
+So if you you are planning to expose sensitive data at the custom endpoint you need to implement an JWT authentication check in the extra service.
+If you are not planning to expose the extra service at the frontend and only use it as service on the backend, remove the service exposure from kong.

 ### Development